That's what it looks like. But that's not where it starts.

 Embed

-The thing that used to interrupt the moment - isn’t there.
+It arrives as something no longer happening.
+The thing that used to interrupt the moment isn't there.

 The block lifted.
 Overnight.